-Online and instructor led courses are offered to fulfill the Driver Safety Course required in accordance with the Traffic Safety Program Standards adopted by the Conference of Illinois Chief Judges.
-Traffic offenders under the age of 21 who are requesting court supervision are required to attend a four hour training session on safe driving.
-Both the online and instructor led courses meet this requirement and are approved by the Third Judicial Circuit Court of Illinois.
+Online courses are offered to fulfill the Driver Safety Course required in accordance with the Traffic Safety Program Standards adopted by the Conference of Illinois Chief Judges.
+Traffic offenders under the age of 21 who are requesting court supervision are required to complete a four hour training session on safe driving.
+The online course meets this requirement and is approved by the Third Judicial Circuit Court of Illinois.

 Please call 618-277-6600, ext.
-2339 for any questions related to your ticket and whether you need to take the driver safety course.
+2339 (St. Clair County Circuit Clerk) for any questions related to your ticket and whether you need to take the driver safety course.
 We cannot answer legal questions as we are the driver safety class provider only.

-We provide you with a completion certificate at the end of class and send your name to the St. Clair County Courthouse to let the courts know you have completed the course as required.
+We send your name to the St. Clair County Courthouse to let the courts know you have completed the course as required.
 We do not contact any office in Springfield.

 Take your completion certificate to your court date as proof of completing the required driver safety training.